José Miguel Cruz

 Professor at the Department of Politics and International Relations, Florida International University

 Research Fellow at the Center for Latin American and Latino Studies, American University

 Associate Director of the Latin American Program, Woodrow Wilson Center

 Senior Associate for Citizen Security, WOLA

-José Miguel Cruz is the Research Director at the Latin American and Caribbean Center (LACC), at Florida International University in Miami.
+José Miguel Cruz is the Research Director at the Kimberly Green Latin American and Caribbean Center (LACC), at Florida International University in Miami.
 He is also visiting assistant professor at the Department of Politics and International Relations in the same university.
 From 1994 to 2006, he served as director of the University Institute of Public Opinion (IUDOP) at the University of Central America (UCA) in San Salvador.
-Cruz has conducted several survey-based research projects on political behavior, criminal violence, and human rights.
-He has been working on Central American gangs since 1996, and has published numerous articles about violence in the region.
-He has worked as a consultant for the World Bank, the Inter-American Development Bank, the Pan-American Health Organization, and the United Nations Development Program, among other institutions on the issue of Central American violence, gangs, and governance.
+Cruz has been working on Central American gangs since 1996, and has published numerous articles and books about violence in the region.

 Héctor Silva Ávalos is a Research Fellow at the Center for Latin American and Latino Studies at American University.
 Previous to this position, Silva served as the Deputy Chief of Mission at the El Salvador Embassy in Washington, D.C.
 He has 15 years of experience as an investigative reporter for La Prensa Gráfica, a major Salvadoran newspaper, and currently authors two blogs on organized crime and U.S.-El Salvador-Central America relations.